 Helping Clients Protect Their Hard-Earned Income

 It’s payday, money’s looking tight and you are looking forward to getting your paycheck.
 If one of your creditors has a judgment against you for money you owe and has used that judgment to garnish your wages, you could be in for a shock.
 Garnishment in Hawaii obligates your employer to withhold a percentage of your pay and send it to your creditor.
 This continues each pay period until the debt is paid.
-If this is happening to you, then you should seek advice from our seasoned attorneys at the Law Offices of Blake Goodman PC for how to deal with this issue.
+If this is happening to you, then you should seek advice from our seasoned attorneys at Blake Goodman, PC, Attorney for how to deal with this issue.

 Although the law limits the percentage a creditor can garnish of your wages, that doesn’t help if you are just managing to balance your bills with your income.
 Even a small loss of income can make a difference and create a snowball effect that results in your getting deeper into financial trouble.
 You could fall behind on your mortgage or car payment, risking foreclosure or repossession.

-If this is happening to you, then you should seek advice from our seasoned attorneys at the Law Offices of Blake Goodman PC for how to deal with this issue.
+If this is happening to you, then you should seek advice from our seasoned attorneys at Blake Goodman, PC, Attorney for how to deal with this issue.
 Please reach out to our firm today to discuss all of your options under the law.